Two wild elephants in green field at sunset in Sri Lanka

 10 Top Eco-Activities to Do Throughout Southeast Asia

 Typically, sustainable tourism aims to protect and conserve the natural environment, uplift the social and cultural landscape of the destination, and keep money within local economies.
-When traveling, it is important for tourists to spend their tourism dollars where it will make the most impact; typically local businesses with a mission-driven statement in place.
-Below you can find 10 recommendations of top ecotourism destinations in various countries across Southeast Asia.
+When traveling, it is important for tourists to spend their tourism dollars where they will make the most impact, such as local businesses with a mission-driven statement in place.

 Source: MEDZ Creative